KyleNeece/KyleNeece.github.io/content/DM's Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 20.md

 - **Next steps**
 	- Call from Mark
+		- "Your all disappointments, to me, to Daliah, we could have helped her together"
+		- "Your helping a traitor who took a potential lethal swipe at the Seelie Courts Queen"
+		- "This isn't something we can settle together.
+Daliah has gone to war versus her Court and taking on her own continent.
+We, the Seelie court will find you, you'll have no where to run. "
+		-
 		- Him being mad and touching nerves about Ludwig
 	- Wait for news and setup from Daliah
 		- Talk to Daliah and Mark via device